Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 - `,artisttype`: Choose whether to hear from soloists, groups, or both.
 - `,language`: Choose whether to include Japanese/English/Chinese songs, or only Korean songs
 - `,reset`: Reset to the default settings
+- `,subunits`: Choose whether to automatically include a group's subunits when using `,groups`